civican/legisinfo/42-1/bills/C-65/bill_text.md

     ensure that employees, including those who have supervisory or managerial responsibilities, receive training in the prevention of harassment and violence in the work place and are informed of their rights and obligations under this Part in relation to harassment and violence;

     undergo training in the prevention of harassment and violence in the work place;

+    ensure that the person designated by the employer to receive complaints relating to occurrences of harassment and violence has knowledge, training and experience in issues relating to harassment and violence and has knowledge of relevant legislation;

   **(4)** Section 125 of the Act is amended by adding the following after subsection (2):